Miltonly/Streets/Potts Terrace

 Getting around

-Potts Terrace sits in the Harrison neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a seven-minute drive puts Union under an hour total.
-For those working in Mississauga or Oakville, the 401 ramp at Regional Road 25 is the daily handle, reachable in about seven minutes.
-The street itself is quiet enough that the road network handles the load without through-traffic noise.
-Pearson is a 32-minute drive, and Burlington is 20 minutes, making this a practical base for a range of work geographies.
+Potts Terrace sits in Milton's Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute — a seven-minute drive to Milton GO Station puts Union Station under 70 minutes total.
+For those working in Mississauga, the drive runs around 22 minutes via Regional Road 25.
+The 401 on-ramp at Regional Road 25 is also a seven-minute drive, giving Pearson access in about 32 minutes.
+The street itself is quiet, with through-traffic limited to local residents.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS or Irma Coulson PS, both within a five-minute drive; Catholic students attend Guardian Angels Catholic ES, seven minutes away.
-Secondary students route to Elsie MacGill Secondary School for the public board, six minutes by car, or to Bishop P.F.
-Reding Catholic SS, seven minutes.
-The range of nearby elementary options gives families flexibility depending on program fit, though the drive to each school is short enough that walkability is less of a factor.
+Public elementary catchment draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive from Potts Terrace.
+Catholic elementary students attend Guardian Angels Catholic ES, also a seven-minute drive.
+For secondary, public students go to Elsie MacGill Secondary School (six minutes) and Catholic students to Bishop P.F.
+Reding Catholic SS (seven minutes).
+The mix of nearby schools gives families options within a short drive.

 Who this street suits